Pronoun choice: Why it matters to some in LGBTQ+ community - NewsBreak

 It’s important to remember pronouns are not just for people of trans experience or for non-binary individuals.
 Each of us has the opportunity to foster inclusivity by telling others our pronouns.

-Additional ways to tell others your pronouns are to include them in spaces online, such as your email signature or your social media profiles.Columbus Pride searching for volunteers
+Additional ways to tell others your pronouns are to include them in spaces online, such as your email signature or your social media profiles.WATCH: Video shows street racing taking over Portland’s Burnside Bridge

 Boyer advises not to be overly dramatic if you make a mistake and use the wrong pronouns when speaking about someone.
 Pause, apologize, then use the correct pronoun.
 If you notice the individual is deeply affected by your mistake, make a note to have a conversation with them later in private.
 Again, keep it simple and say, “I’m so sorry.
 I’m going to keep working on this,” Boyer suggests.